 These quick and easy baked beans start with canned pork and beans, with some added onion, bacon and more!
 Needs only 90 minutes in the oven!
 Perfect for Summer entertaining.

-You know that this is an old recipe by the use of the word "Peppy"!
-That's a word you don't hear too often anymore :) One definition of peppy is "able to move fast" and that's exactly what these baked beans do.
+You know that this is an old recipe by the use of the word “Peppy”!
+That’s a word you don’t hear too often anymore :) One definition of peppy is “able to move fast” and that’s exactly what these baked beans do – delicious baked beans in much less time!

 These Peppy Baked Beans start with canned pork and beans, that are combined with a few other flavour-enhancing things, an onion and some bacon.
 Stir it all together and pop into the oven for just 90 minutes.
 Quick, easy and delicious and perfect for Summer BBQs.